 In Iowa, the borrower gets 30 days to reinstate after receiving the notice of the right to cure if the land is nonagricultural (or 45 days if the property is agricultural).
 The borrower cannot reinstate if there was a previous default within the past year (or two previous defaults at any time for agricultural land).
 Iowa Code § § 654.2A, 654.2D.

 In some states, you can redeem (repurchase) your home within a certain period of time after the foreclosure.
 Under Iowa law, whether and when the borrower can redeem depends on the type of foreclosure process the lender uses.

 Judicial foreclosure (with redemption).
-If the foreclosure is judicial with redemption, the borrower can redeem the home within one year, six months (if the lender waives the deficiency in the foreclosure action and other criteria are met), or 60 days (if the borrower abandons the home).
+If the foreclosure is judicial with redemption, the borrower can redeem the home within one year, six months or three months depending on the circumstances (if the lender waives the deficiency in the foreclosure action and other criteria are met), or 60 days (if the borrower abandons the home).
 Iowa Code § § 628.3, 628.26, 628.27.